Marc Mattox guides the restoration and modernization of the Town’s critical infrastructure after California’s most devastating wildfire.

 # # #

 If you enjoyed reading this article, I hope you'll check out other innovators in infrastructure I've profiled at www.personsofinfrastructure.com/blog.
-If you have suggestions for other people you'd like to see me profile, please send your ideas to brooks@personsofinfrastructure.com.
+If you have suggestions for other people you'd like me to profile, please send your ideas to brooks@personsofinfrastructure.com.
 Many thanks.